Professor Thomas Scharf

 - Harte R, Hall T, Glynn L, Rodríguez-Molinero A, Scharf T, Quinlan LR, ÓLaighin G. Enhancing home health mobile phone app usability through general smartphone training: usability and learnability case study.
 JMIR Human Factors 2018, 5(2), e18.

-- McDonald B, Walsh K, Scharf T. Implementation from a stakeholders' perspective: creating an age-friendly county in Fingal, Ireland.
+- McDonald B, Walsh K, Scharf T. Creating an age-friendly county in Ireland: stakeholders’ perspectives on implementation All other details remain the same.
 In: Buffel, T; Handler, S; Phillipson, C, ed.
 Age-friendly cities and communities: A global perspective.
 Bristol: The Policy Press, 2018, pp.143-166.

 - Hanmore-Cawley M, Scharf T. Intergenerational learning: collaborations to develop civic literacy in young children in Irish primary school.
 Journal of Intergenerational Relationships 2018, 16(1), 104-122.